AUA Summit - What is Penile Cancer?

 • Swelling

-Most of these signs may be from a bacterial or fungal infection, or even an allergic reaction.
-All of these will respond to antibacterial or antifungal ointments and creams.
+Most of these signs may be due to bacterial or fungal infection, sexually transmitted infection or even an allergic reaction.
+All of these will respond to antibacterial or antifungal ointments and creams, or antibiotics.
 But growths that return or sores that don’t heal must be thought of as cancer until it’s proven they’re not.

 Penile cancer is often, unfortunately, ignored until it is advanced.
 Patients are reluctant or embarrassed to talk about their genitals.
 Or, they may be afraid of treatment or surgery on the penis.
-If you notice any of these signs, it’s important to have them checked by a health care provider as soon as you can.
+If you notice any of these signs, it is of great value to have them checked by a health care provider as soon as you can.

 Causes

-Men who keep clean with good genital hygiene and who are circumcised are much less likely to get penile cancer.
+Men with good genital hygiene, who practice safe sex and who are circumcised are less likely to get penile cancer.

 Diagnosis